 All the people in the lounge turned to stare at her a she made her way to a seat.
 Quickly, one of the other coms operators shoved a Yarran beer into her hand, and only after she had taken a long drink was she able to speak.

 "A Singer…just said…thank you."

 The room fell dead silent, and then in a wave it broke out into laughter; she weakly grinned, and sipped once again at her beer.

 Rimbol picked up an ancient plastisteel work station and held it up in the light with admiration.

 Astounding!
 To think that the people who ran this ship were able to do so much with so little!
 I would have loved to have met them.

 Dropping the fused workstation, he stopped and stretched, popping the joints in his back as he stood.
-He had been here for an hour, and he hadn't yet ceased to be amazed.
+He had been here for an hour, and he hadn't yet ceased being amazed.